RA-Nayreed/CSC-Summer-School-2026/parallel-io/hdf5-self-study/hdf5-parallel-exercise/README.md

 # HDF5-parallel-exercise

-This exercise practices the use of parallel I/O and hyperslabs in HDF5.
+This exercise practises the use of parallel I/O and hyperslabs in HDF5.
 You should be familiar with the [parallel HDF5 sample code](../hdf5-parallel-example/) before starting with this exercise.

 Your task is to produce an HDF5 dataset where each MPI process writes a different amount of data.
 Consider the following setup:
 - Each MPI process creates an array of `rank + 1` integers and initializes all array elements to `rank`.
-Ie: rank 0 has array `{ 0 }`, rank 1 has array `{ 1 1 }`, and so on.
+I.e.: rank 0 has array `{ 0 }`, rank 1 has array `{ 1 1 }`, and so on.

 Your task is to write the arrays to a HDF5 file as a continuous, ordered dataset using parallel I/O. Instructions:
 1. Initialize MPI and setup a HDF5 file for parallel writing.